HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

 **Note:**

--   Connections supports the WebSphere cookie-based lightweight third-party authentication \(LTPA\) mechanism as an SSO solution for ISAM.
+-   Connections supports the WebSphere cookie-based lightweight third-party authentication \(LTPA\) mechanism as an SSO solution for ISVA.
 Connections does not support other SSO solutions that WebSEAL supports such as WebSphere Trust Association Interceptor \(TAI\), Forms SSO, Cross-domain SSO, or E-community SSO.
--   For more information, refer to [IBM Security Access Manager](https://www.ibm.com/docs/en/sva/9.0.1) on the IBM Documentation site.
+-   For more information, refer to [IBM Security Verify Access](https://www.ibm.com/docs/en/sva/9.0.1) on the IBM Documentation site.

 Single sign-on \(SSO\) enables users to log in to one application of Connections and switch to other applications and resources without having to authenticate again.

-Connections supports the use of encrypted connections Transparent Path junctions with ISAM.
+Connections supports the use of encrypted connections Transparent Path junctions with ISVA.
 Connections does not support TCP type junctions or Standard junctions.
 This procedure uses a WebSphere Application Server LTPA key and WebSEAL Transparent Junctions.

-To set up SSO using Security Access Manager, complete the following steps:
+To set up SSO using Security Verify Access, complete the following steps:

 1. Use available authentication data when an unprotected URI is accessed: On the **Global security** page, expand **Web and SIP security**, and then click **General settings**.
 Click **Authenticate only when the URI is protected** and select **Use available authentication data when an unprotected URI is accessed**, if it is not already selected.
 Click **Apply** and then click **OK**.

-2. Import your HTTP Server certificate into the Security Access Manager keystore.
+2. Import your HTTP Server certificate into the Security Verify Access keystore.
 To import the certificate, complete the following steps:

-    1. In Security Access Manager, click **Manage** \> **Secure Settings** \> **SSL Certificates** and select the **pdsrv database**.
+    1. In Security Verify Access, click **Manage** \> **Secure Settings** \> **SSL Certificates** and select the **pdsrv database**.

     2. With the **pdsrv database** selected, click on **Manage** and select **Edit SSL Certificate Database**.